VeronikaMart/DOTS_Unity/README.md

 - The Entity Component System (ECS), which provides the framework for coding using a Data-Oriented approach;
 - The C# Job System, which provides a simple method of generating multithreaded code;
 - The Burst Compiler, which generates fast and optimized native code;
 - Native Containers, which are ECS data structures that provide control over memory.

+Updated to 2020.3.33f1